RustCrypto/hashes/README.md

     .finalize();
 ```

-If a complete message is available, then you also can use the convenience [`Digest::digest`] method:
+If a complete message is available, then you can use the convenience [`Digest::digest`] method:

 ```rust
 use sha2::{Sha256, Digest};